Illustration for Designing Efficient Recursion in Transparent Proof Systems (PLONK-ish and STARK-ish)

 Tech Insights

-Illustration for Design Patterns for Efficient Recursive Proof Composition
+Illustration for Design Patterns for Efficient Recursive SNARKs: Practical Trade-offs and Implementation Tips

 Tech Insights